drodriguez56/lotifyMe/README.md

  -  Write method that handles searching or winners after a draw and sends emails.

- -  Reduce the amount of data pulled from lottos due to database storage.
+ -  Reduce the amount of data pulled from lottos due to database storage. (done)

  -  Change input numbers so it accepts single digits 1 vs 01